home-assistant/home-assistant.io/source/_docs/configuration/templating.markdown

 - `is_state('device_tracker.paulus', 'home')` will test if the given entity is the specified state.
 - `state_attr('device_tracker.paulus', 'battery')` will return the value of the attribute or None if it doesn't exist.
 - `is_state_attr('device_tracker.paulus', 'battery', 40)` will test if the given entity attribute is the specified state (in this case, a numeric value).
 Note that the attribute can be `None` and you want to check if it is `None`, you need to use `state_attr('sensor.my_sensor', 'attr') == None`.
 - `is_nominal('sensor.my_sensor')` will test if the given entity exist and is not unknown or unavailable.
 A list of entities can be provided instead of a string.
-Can be used as a filter. `nominal` is the test equivelant.
+Can be used as a filter. `nominal` is the test equivalent.

 <div class='note warning'>